eendebakpt/oapackage/docs/generation.rst

 In :cite:`Eendebak2017` it is shown that one can optimize a linear combination of the :math:`D`-efficiency and :math:`D_s`-efficiency to generate a rich set of optimal designs with various efficiency.
+From the generated designs the optimal ones accoring to Pareto optimality can be selected.

 .. figure:: images/motivating-40-d-2-2-2-2-2-2-2-scatterplot-ndata2.png